rubenrubiob/rubenrubiob.github.io/dev/2023-01-llibreries-eines-php.md

 - [brick/date-time](https://github.com/brick/date-time): Date and time library for PHP
 - [thecodingmachine/safe](https://github.com/thecodingmachine/safe): All PHP functions, rewritten to throw exceptions instead of returning false
-- [ronanguilloux/isocodes](https://github.com/ronanguilloux/IsoCodes): PHP library - Validators for standards from ISO, International Finance, Public Administrations, GS1, Manufacturing Industry, Phone numbers & Zipcodes for many countries
-- [box/spout](http://opensource.box.com/spout/): Read and write spreadsheet files (CSV, XLSX and ODS), in a fast and scalable way
+- [azjezz/psl](https://github.com/azjezz/psl): PHP Standard Library - a modern, consistent, centralized, well-typed, non-blocking set of APIs for PHP programmers
 - [Valinor](https://github.com/CuyZ/Valinor/): PHP library that helps to map any input into a strongly-typed value object structure.
 - [league/tactician](https://github.com/thephpleague/tactician): A small, flexible command bus.
 - [league/flysystem](https://flysystem.thephpleague.com/docs/): Abstraction for local and remote filesystems
+- [Golem-AI/messenger-kit](https://github.com/golem-ai/messenger-kit): This command simulates consumer failures and prints a timeline of the events.
+It lets you check whether your retry strategy configuration does what you expect it to.
+- [swarrot/swarrot](https://github.com/swarrot/swarrot): A lib to consume message from any Broker
+- [ronanguilloux/isocodes](https://github.com/ronanguilloux/IsoCodes): PHP library - Validators for standards from ISO, International Finance, Public Administrations, GS1, Manufacturing Industry, Phone numbers & Zipcodes for many countries
 - [PHP Units of Measure](https://github.com/PhpUnitsOfMeasure/php-units-of-measure): A library for handling physical quantities and the units of measure in which they're represented.
 - [T-Regx](https://github.com/T-Regx/T-Regx): PHP regular expression brought up to modern standards.
-- [Golem-AI/messenger-kit](https://github.com/golem-ai/messenger-kit): This command simulates consumer failures and prints a timeline of the events.
-It lets you check whether your retry strategy configuration does what you expect it to.
+- [mpratt/embera](https://github.com/mpratt/Embera): A Oembed consumer library, that gives you information about urls.
+It helps you replace urls to youtube or vimeo for example, with their html embed code.
+It has advanced features like offline support, responsive embeds and caching support.
+- [spatie/geocoder](https://github.com/spatie/geocoder): Geocode addresses to coordinates
+- [flack/ranger](https://github.com/flack/ranger): Formatter for date and time ranges with i18n support
 - _Money_:
     - [brick/money](https://github.com/brick/money): A money and currency library for PHP
     - [moneyphp](https://github.com/moneyphp/money): PHP implementation of Fowler's Money pattern